Abdul Hamid II: Personal life

 Abdul Hamid II was a skilled carpenter and personally crafted some high-quality furniture, which can be seen at the Yıldız Palace, Şale Köşkü, and Beylerbeyi Palace in Istanbul.
 He was also interested in opera and personally wrote the first-ever Turkish translations of many classic operas.
-He also composed several opera pieces for the Mızıka-yı Hümâyun (Ottoman Imperial Band/Orchestra, established by his grandfather Mahmud II who had appointed Donizetti Pasha as its Instructor General in 1828), and hosted the famous performers of Europe at the Opera House of Yıldız Palace, which was restored in the 1990s and featured in the 1999 film Harem Suare (it begins with a scene of Abdul Hamid watching a performance).
+He also composed several operatic pieces for the Mızıka-yı Hümâyun (Ottoman Imperial Band/Orchestra, established by his grandfather Mahmud II who had appointed Donizetti Pasha as its Instructor General in 1828), and hosted the famous performers of Europe at the Opera House of Yıldız Palace, which was restored in the 1990s and featured in the 1999 film Harem Suare (it begins with a scene of Abdul Hamid watching a performance).
 One of his guests was the French stage actress Sarah Bernhardt, who performed for audiences.

 Abdul Hamid was also a good wrestler at Yağlı güreş and a "patron saint" of the wrestlers.
 He organized wrestling tournaments in the empire, and selected wrestlers were invited to the palace.
-Abdul Hamid personally tried the sportsmen, and good ones remained in the palace.
+Abdul Hamid personally tested the sportsmen, and skilled ones remained in the palace.
 He was also skilled at drawing, having drawn the sole known portrait of his fourth wife, Bidar Kadın.
 He was extremely fond of Sherlock Holmes novels, and awarded their author, Arthur Conan Doyle, the Order of the Medjidie, 2nd-Class, in 1907.

 Bilgi University professor Suraiya Farooqi stated that the sultan's "tastes were distinctly Verdi" despite his political rule being "conservative".